robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 ## Citation types

 Writers can add information about the reason a citation is given.
 This might help reviewers and readers, and can simplify the search for relevant litarature.
 We developed an extended citation syntax that integrates seamlessly into markdown and can be used to add complementary information to citations.
 Our method is based on CiTO, the Citation Typing Ontology [@method:shotton_cito_2010], which specifies a vocabulary for the motivation when citing a resource.
 The type of a citations can be added to a markdown citation using `@CITO_PROPERTY:KEY`, where `CITO_PROPERTY` is a supported CiTO property, and `KEY` is the usual citation key.
 Our tool extracts that information and includes it in the generated linked data output.
-A general CiTO property (`cites`) is used, if no CiTO property is found in a citation key.
-Focussing on author convenience, we allow shortening of properties, when sensible.
-For example, if authors of a biological paper include a reference to the paper describing a method used in their work, the CiTO ontology provides the `providesMethodFor` property for such relations.
-The context, in which the property is used, removes possible ambiguities; our tool hence allows shortening this to `methodfor`.
-Users of western blotting might hence write `@methodfor:towbin_1979`, where _towbin_1979_ is the citation identifier of the describing paper by @towbin_electrophoretic_1979.
+A general CiTO property (*cites*) is used, if no CiTO property is found in a citation key.

+The work at hand will always be the subject of the generated semantic *subject-predicate-object* triples.
+Some CiTO predicates cannot be used in a sensical way under this condition.
+Focussing on author convenience, we use this fact to allow shortening of properties when sensible.
+E.g. if authors of a biological paper include a reference to the paper describing a method which was used in their work, this relation can be described by the *uses\_method\_in* property of the CiTO ontology.
+The inverse property, *provides\_method\_for*, would always be nonsensical in this context as implied by causality.
+It is therefor not supported by our tool.
+This allows us to introduce an abbreviation (*method*) for the latter property, as any ambiguity has been eliminated.
+Users of western blotting might hence write `@method_in:towbin_1979` or even just `@method:towbin_1979`, where *towbin\_1979* is the citation identifier of the describing paper by @towbin_electrophoretic_1979.

 # Example: Manuscript with output of DOCX/ ODT format and LATEX/ PDF for submission to different journals.